There are currently 2 forms of regex literals, both for re2.

 The regex matching functions (match(), submatch(), replace(), etc.) understand all regex types available in langur.

-A regex in place of a variable or condition with no explicit operators in a switch expression is used to test a value against the regex.
+A regex as right-hand operand with a forward operator in a switch expression is used to test a value against the regex.